arungudelli/angularjswiki/content/en/httpclient/get.md

 ## Http get request in Angular

-Open your command promt and create a new application using Angular cli ng new command.
+Open your command prompt and create a new application using Angular cli ng new command.

 ```
 > ng new http-get-request-angular